ibex-team/ibex-lib/newdoc/optim-tutorial.rst

 number of parameters.
 Needless to say, this strategy is a kind of compromise and not the best one for a given problem.

-Note that Ibex also supplies a :ref:`generic solver <tuto-generic-solver>` that is much more customizable.
+Note that Ibex also supplies a :ref:`generic solver <generic-solver>` that is much more customizable.

 You can directly apply this default solver on one of the benchmark problems distributed with Ibex.